Restaurant Cleaning Procedures Checklist

 A comprehensive restaurant cleaning checklist is critical if you own or manage any hospitality establishment.
 Not only do you owe it to your customers to keep your kitchen clean, but FDA food codes require a certain standard of cleanliness in commercial kitchens for health inspections.

-To reduce your exposure to contamination, food poisoning, and legal penalties, it’s essential to develop a restaurant cleaning checklist and procedures that covers all the bases.
+While the CDC has specific Covid-19 considerations for restaurants; to reduce your exposure to contamination, food poisoning, and legal penalties, it’s essential to develop a restaurant cleaning checklist and procedures that cover all the bases.
 Different chores require different frequency levels.
 Below, we’ll divide the tasks into different sections based on frequency and severity.

 Daily Restaurant Cleaning Tasks

 Whether you’re a pro or are opening a new restaurant, if you want to avoid cleanliness issues in your business, it’s critical to stay on top of things as they happen.
 Requiring scheduled cleaning procedures from your staff members can help you keep your kitchen clean at all times.
 Below, let’s take a look at some restaurant cleaning checklist items that can be performed daily:

 - Constantly disinfect and sanitize the front of house area (tables, chairs, etc.)